Internectio/Locuscraft/README.md

 •	If yes > Select the kind of pets you have on this list. o	There will be a list of the most common types of pets (dogs, cats, birds, rodents) o	These options will have subcategories of the species/breed of animal they have and it will also ask the number of each that they have.

 To make people feel more productive and less like they are simply doing a survey, the website will also ask the person about things they should be doing, things they need, things they want, etc., then have them do tasks in order to get closer to reaching their own goals.

 For example, there could be a fill in the blank type question that could say… “I need a new ___.”
 If the user were to put in “vacuum”, then the website could ask the user questions about vacuums specifically, such as “how much money are you willing to spend?”
 “Which of the following criteria are important?
 Functionality, looks, price, …” The website could then ask them to research vacuums online, find the one they want, and copy and paste the link onto their profile.
 Then this person will have a list labelled “Things I Need”.
 Under this list will be a vacuum along with a link to the one they chose.
 Completing a series of questions/tasks like this will give them a good amount of points.

-Privacy Options
-You have the option of sharing your information with the world (you can share anonymously) or keep your information absolutely private and do this just for you.
-A simple and honest privacy policy will need to be created.
-Options:	Share with the World!
-Don't share.
-		 /                 \
-        Share anonymously      Share openly

 Site Navigation
 •	Home